mikedh/trimesh/README.md

 Trimesh is a pure Python 3.8+ library for loading and using [triangular meshes](https://en.wikipedia.org/wiki/Triangle_mesh) with an emphasis on watertight surfaces.
 The goal of the library is to provide a full featured and well tested Trimesh object which allows for easy manipulation and analysis, in the style of the Polygon object in the [Shapely library](https://github.com/Toblerity/Shapely).

-The API is mostly stable, but this should not be relied on and is not guaranteed: install a specific version if you plan on deploying something using trimesh.
+The API is mostly stable, but this should not be relied on and is not guaranteed: install a specific version if you plan on deploying something using `trimesh`.

 Pull requests are appreciated and responded to promptly!
 If you'd like to contribute, here a quick [development and contributing guide.](https://trimesh.org/contributing.html)

 ## Basic Installation

-Keeping `trimesh` easy to install is a core goal, thus the *only* hard dependency is [numpy](http://www.numpy.org/).
+Keeping `trimesh` easy to install is a core goal, thus the *only* hard dependency is [`numpy`](http://www.numpy.org/).
 Installing other packages adds functionality but is not required.
-For the easiest install with just `numpy`, use `pip`:
+For the easiest install with just `numpy`:

 ```bash
 pip install trimesh
 ```

-The minimal install can load many supported formats (STL, PLY, GLTF/GLB) into numpy arrays.
-More functionality is available when soft dependencies are installed.
-This includes things like convex hulls (`scipy`), graph operations (`networkx`), faster ray queries (`embreex`), vector path handling (`shapely` and `rtree`), XML formats like 3DXML/XAML/3MF (`lxml`), preview windows (`pyglet`), faster cache checks (`xxhash`), etc.
+The minimal install can load many supported formats (STL, PLY, OBJ, GLTF/GLB) into `numpy.ndarray` values.
+More functionality is available when soft dependencies are installed, like convex hulls (`scipy`), graph operations (`networkx`), faster ray queries (`embreex`), vector path handling (`shapely` and `rtree`), XML formats like 3DXML/XAML/3MF (`lxml`), preview windows (`pyglet`), faster cache checks (`xxhash`), etc.

 To install `trimesh` with the soft dependencies that generally install cleanly on Linux x86_64, MacOS ARM, and Windows x86_64 using `pip`:
 ```bash